remind101/empire/README.md

 Unit tests live alongside each go file as `_test.go`.

-There is also a `tests` directory that contains integration and functional tests that tests the system using the [heroku-go][heroku-go] client and the [hk][hk] command.
+There is also a `tests` directory that contains integration and functional tests that tests the system using the [heroku-go][heroku-go] client and the [emp][emp] command.

 To get started, run: